pibooth/pibooth/README.rst

           picture.
 Have a look to `picamera possible resolutions <http://picamera.readthedocs.io/en/latest/fov.html#sensor-modes>`_ .

 The fonts used on the final picture can be customized using the configuration key ``[PICTURE][fonts]``.
-This key can take one or two name/path/url:

 .. code-block:: ini